Augmentedjs/create-augmented-app/README.md

 Style is handled by sass/scss, Bundle is generated with webpack 4.
 Babel is also included.

 ## What next
-You can use both npm or yarn.

-`yarn start`/`npm start` to start express cluster server, it's live on `localhost:8080`.
+`yarn start`/`npm start` to start webpack dev server, it's live on `localhost:8080`.

 `yarn run dev`/`npm run dev` to build dev bundle, fast, includes source-map and no uglify.

 `yarn run build`/`npm run build` to build prod bundle, it includes both treeshaking and uglify to optimize the code as much as possible.
-Also breaks up into vendor bundle js files.
+Also breaks up into vendor bundle js and css files.

-`yarn test`/`npm test` run the tests with Jest and Enzyme, by default the test included only check for the correct render of base components & routes, all are passing.
+`yarn test`/`npm test` run the tests with mocha and chai, by default the test included only tests the running of the test suite.

 ## Project structure